Student Information and Code of Practice

 Security licensing fees are payable directly to CBS and are separate from the course fees.

 It is the responsibility of the individual student to ensure they comply with the legislative requirements for the security industry.
-Fit & Proper Person and Prescribed Offences conditions may exclude persons from being eligible to receive a security or investigations agents licence.
-When applying for a licence, CBS will conduct a series of background checks to ensure you are 'fit and proper' to hold a licence.
+Offences and Convictions may exclude persons from being eligible to receive a security or investigations agents licence.
+When applying for a licence, CBS will conduct a series of background checks to ensure you are suitable to hold a licence.
 People who have been found guilty or convicted of a criminal offence may not be eligible to receive a licence, and some offences no longer prevent persons from holding a licence after a specific period of time has passed.

 If you are unsure if you have offences that might exclude you from receiving a licence we recommend obtaining the relevant courts documents and/or doing a National Police Check prior to committing any payments to training and licensing fees.